Fine-tune with the API or CLI

 CPT training set

 The CPT training set uses the plain text format.
-A single training example has the following structure:
+Each line of training data has the following structure:

 {"text":"Text content"}